nixigaj/wut/README.md

 | Linux          | ✅     | ✅       | ✅     | ✅       |
 | Windows        | ✅     | ✅       |       | ✅       |

-If your platform is not in the list, you can try building it from source below.
+If your platform is not in the table, you can try building it from source below.

 ### Build from source
 #### Dependencies